How to Successfully Appeal Your Criminal Conviction in California

 The process is the same generally no matter how minor or serious your crime of conviction was; however, there are some variance between felony procedures, misdemeanor procedures, and infraction procedures, and we’ll point those out to you as best we can along the way.

-Step 1: Filing the Notice of Appeal
+Step 1: Filing Your Notice of Appeal

 In a felony case, if it’s required by California Penal Code section 1237.5, you must also file, with the Notice of Appeal, a sworn statement called an application for a “Certificate of Probable Cause.”